 — Revelation 21:10-21

-This heavenly depiction is so much more than a fantasy home to look forward to at the end of our earthly journey.
+This heavenly depiction is more than a fantasy home to look forward to at the end of our earthly journey.
 It is the blueprint of an entire Christian life lived for God.

-Much like the Tabernacle of the Old Testament Tabernacle, in which every detail spoke of salvation through a sacrificial system which Christ fulfilled, so to this structure's every detail will have something to say about a life lived in fellowship with Him.
-Both structure's main goal and focus are to dwell with God eternal.
+Much like the Old Testament Tabernacle, where every detail spoke of salvation through a sacrificial system that Christ fulfilled, this structure's elements will also have something to say about a life lived in fellowship with God.
+Both structures' main goals and focus are to dwell with God eternal.

 For we are God’s fellow workers; you are God’s field, you are God’s building.

 And It is also a picture and symbol of how God was able to take collective sinful humanity and bring forth a new and beautiful creation.